MaxGruebmeyer/c-webserver/README.md

 You should now be able to access the webserver at `localhost:8080` on your host system (because of the port forwarding rule).
 If you make any code changes on your host system these are automatically reflected inside the container - just restart the server and they should be live.

-### I'm not on x86_64 but instead on [i386, ARM, ...] can I still run the server?

-Sadly this is a scenario that we do not support, since we have not tested it yet.
-However, docker supports emulation so not all hope is lost.
-[The docker multi-platform guide](https://docs.docker.com/build/guide/multi-platform/) might be a good starting point.

-If you can emulate x86_64 architecture in your docker container you can probably just run the dev container and everything should be fine.
-If you decide to go down that route, please feel free to contact us, we'll gladly provide support.

 ## TODO

-- Test if the platform dependence is gone!
 - Get a domain and host the thing on AWS
 - Implement TCP state machine so connection terminates correctly (so we avoid TIME_WAIT)
 - Introduce unit tests using `<assert.h>` (instead of Unity - also applies to Minesweeper.h -> Do we need Mocking?
 If so, how can we implement it?